- Accidents, Theft, Loss and Insurance Reimbursements

 Employee Work-Related Injury

-Please contact EH&S if there is a TMCC employee work-related injury.
+Please contact the TMCC Environmental Health and Safety Office if there is a TMCC employee work-related injury.
 If it is an emergency, please call 911.

-Related forms and procedures are posted on BCN Risk Management's website.
+Related forms and procedures are posted on the BCN Workers Comp website.

 Field trip information, including insurance related to accidents and travel, are listed at BCN Risk Management's website.

 Activity Waivers are posted online and should be completed when applicable; however, when planning a field trip, an activity waiver may not be the only documentation needed.

 Trip planners should review the risks involved in the trip and weigh them against the educational objectives of the trip.
 Planners should pay special attention to the following situations and contact us for instructions regarding procedures and documentation needed for the trip:

 - Car pools